rjmccabe3701/linux_config/README.md

 # LINUX CONFIGURATION FOR IMPROVED SHELL EXPERIENCE

-This repository is a set of scripts/utilities to improve you productivity at a *nix*-like terminal.
+This repository is a set of scripts/utilities to improve your productivity at a *nix*-like terminal.

 In particular it provides several ease-of-use wrappers around (and plugins for) the following tools: